mne-tools/mne-python/doc/overview/datasets_index.rst

 In the original LIMO experiment (see [9]_), participants performed a two-alternative forced choice task, discriminating between two face stimuli.
 Subjects discriminated the same two faces during the whole experiment.
-The critical manipulation consisted in the level of noise added to the face-stimuli during the task, making the faces more or less discernible to the observer.
+The critical manipulation consisted of the level of noise added to the face-stimuli during the task, making the faces more or less discernible to the observer.